fhgrings/5g-core-network-slicing/infra/aws-tform-e2e/ansible-k8s/README.md

 # K8S Single Cluster spinup
-This is just a personal project willing to summarize some of the DevOps topics I've been studying in order to understand how they fit together.
+This is a project willing to summarize some of the DevOps topics.
-## What did I use?
+## Used Tools
 The main idea was to use as much tools as I could:

  - Docker